Meowcolm024/HsProof/README.md

 # HsProof

-A simple theorem proofer in Haskell.
+A simple theorem proofer written in Haskell.